my-first-pr/first-timers/README.md

 - I love to work in Open source to practis my skills but also to lern new one
 - I like to watch movies but also learning coding or making own videos

+### Shashika.
+- I'm a student learning C#
+- I work and go to school.
+- My hobbies include learning to code, learning how to use github, and learning to contribute to open-source projects.

+### Ananya Gupta
+- I'm passionate about competitive coding
+- I am a student at Manipal Institute of Technology
+- My hobbies include coding, reading and running.

 ### Example Profile
 - I'm an example that you can copy, if you want :)